Visits swell at national parks; tourism increases as pandemic subsides

 “There’s a lot of pent up demand from Americans spending the last year at home,” said Diane Shober, executive director for the Wyoming Office of Tourism.

 “Grand Teton National Park and Yellowstone National Park are economic drivers throughout the Mountain West,” said Shober.
-“The tourism is such an important part of Wyoming’s economic health and well being,” she added.
+“The tourism is such an important part of Wyoming’s economic health and well-being.”

 Although an increase in visitors to Wyoming’s national parks has economic benefits, the rise in visitors has also led to overcrowding in the area.